2Dark Review

 2Dark

-By Kevin Mitchell Posted on March 17, 2017
+By Kevin Mitchell | Posted: March 17, 2017

 Whether you are developing a game, directing a movie, or writing a book, you want to entice people with a great opening sequence that sets the tone for what's to come.
-2Dark has without a doubt one of the most disturbing and dark openings to any game I’ve played, establishing a psychological tension that doesn’t let up until the end credits.
+2Dark has, without a doubt, one of the most disturbing and dark openings to any game I've played, establishing a psychological tension that doesn't let up until the end credits.

-Mr. Smith utilizes stealth mechanics to infiltrate some cliche horrific places, such as a rundown amusement park.
-While the environments and the dim lighting keep the tension high, the trial and error gameplay hampers the experience.
-Slowly walking through unlit hallways and dark corners is an excellent way to sneak up on your foes, however, most of the time you have the chance to meet your untimely demise due to instant death spikes or pitfalls.
+Mr. Smith utilizes stealth mechanics to infiltrate some cliché horrific places, such as a rundown amusement park.
+While the environments and the dim lighting keep the tension high, the trial-and-error gameplay hampers the experience.
+Slowly walking through unlit hallways and dark corners is an excellent way to sneak up on your foes; however, most of the time you have the chance to meet your untimely demise due to instant death spikes or pitfalls.
 Herein lies my primary concern with the game, as 2Dark does not make use of checkpoints or autosaves.

-Although you can smoke a cigarette to save at any point manually, Mr. Smith doesn’t care for his health, the sheer amount of instant death hazards in the game means you’ll likely be saving every couple of minutes.To help you find your way through the maze of corridors, you must collect batteries to power your flashlight or rely on your lighter to dimly light a small area in front of you.
+Although you can smoke a cigarette to save at any point manually, Mr. Smith doesn't care for his health.
+The sheer amount of instant death hazards in the game means you'll likely be saving every couple of minutes.
+To help you find your way through the maze of corridors, you must collect batteries to power your flashlight or rely on your lighter to dimly light a small area in front of you.
 Besides the environmental hazards, there are spiders and rats that will constantly pester you at the worst moments.
 Without actually causing harm, they are more of a nuisance than anything, as trying to deal with them increases the amount of noise you generate.

-Your priority is to collect information to advance the plot from the unique designed psychopaths in each level.
+Your priority is to collect information to advance the plot from the uniquely designed psychopaths in each level.
 However, you also want to rescue any children that you come across.
-Now, kids have always been off limits when it comes to violence in video games, but in 2Dark they are frequently locked up in horrific locations, tortured, and even killed.
+Now, kids have always been off limits when it comes to violence in video games, but in 2Dark, they are frequently locked up in horrific locations, tortured, and even killed.
 One room I came across in particular was covered in blood with bones piled in one corner of the chamber.
-The children will painstakingly follow you, and you can either chose to have them stay put or follow at any given moment.
-Tossing candy on the ground is a good way to get them to follow you, but you can also put them up and carry them to the exit if you are in a rush.
+The children will painstakingly follow you, and you can either choose to have them stay put or follow at any given moment.
+Tossing candy on the ground is a good way to get them to follow you, but you can also pick them up and carry them to the exit if you are in a rush.
 Try to avoid any dead bodies, as they will scream, causing nearby foes to come running towards you.

 Simply Put